Welcome to the Year 5 Garrett

 - They will be encouraged to complete book reviews, giving reasons for their opinions and making comparisons with other texts.

 - Children will be reminded to check their reading makes sense, discussing their understanding of the meaning of certain vocabulary as they read.
 They might also be encouraged to ask questions about the text to further develop their understanding of what is going on and draw inference about character actions, speech or motives, providing evidence.
 Inference involves using the clues in the story or picture to make a good guess.
 It involves figuring something out which isn’t fully explained and draws on a child’s existing knowledge of the world.

 - They will also be encouraged to make predictions based on what they’ve already read, summarise key points to show good comprehension and look out for interesting phrases that authors uses.

-- Homework will be set every Friday and is expected to be back in school the following Friday.
+- Maths homework will be set every Friday and is expected to be back in school the following Monday.
 Please encourage your child to complete homework on time.
 If your child is struggling with anything, they should ask a teacher for help – that is what we are here for!